DNocturnal/SimpleDocker/README.md

 ## Part 1.
 Ready-made docker

-As the final goal of your little practice you have immediately chosen to write a docker image for your own web server, so first you need to deal with a ready-made docker image for the server.
-You chose a pretty simple **nginx**.

-**== Task ==**

 ##### Take the official docker image from **nginx** and download it using `docker pull`.
 ##### Check for the docker image with `docker images`
 ##### Run docker image with `docker run -d [image_id|repository]`